-The fratemity provides additional publications for use by members and to inform others about Theta Tau.
-Included are the officers manual, song booklet, rushing booklet, extension booklet, parliamentary proedure booklet, and other manuals provided as guides in specific fields of Fratemity activity.
+The fraternity provides additional publications for use by members and to inform others about Theta Tau.
+Included are the officers manual, song booklet, rushing booklet, extension booklet, parliamentary procedure booklet, and other manuals provided as guides in specific fields of Fraternity activity.
 Copies are available from the Theta Tau Central Office.